SpheroidUniverse/SpheroidScript/examples/CoinQuest/README.md

 | --- | --- | --- | --- |
 | ![](../../docs/images/pixel.png) | ![](../../docs/images/pixel.png) | ![](../../docs/images/pixel.png) | ![](../../docs/images/pixel.png) |

 When you've found your world, tap the "Launch" button, and you will see the coins on the screen.
-Congratulations, you have successfully run your app in the XRHub!
+Congratulations, you have successfully run your app in the XR Hub!
 Collect some coins and see how the value on the counter changes after you tap on each coin.
 See the logs from the app in real time in the IDE in the "Client" and "Server" tabs in the bottom pane.

 ## Troubleshooting